michellescripts/getting_started/spring/02_run/README.md

     - **Import the Maven Project**

-        Before beginning, your demo directory should look like this:
+        Before beginning, IntelliJ needs to recognize demo as a Maven project.

-        `demo/src/main/java/com.setup.demo/Application.java`
+        To check if the project has been added, click `Maven Projects` in the right hand menu.
+You should see demo as a dropdown option.

-        If it looks like this: `demo/src/main/java/com/setup/demo/Application.java`, do the following:
+        If you do not, do the following:
         - In the project directory panel (left), note the location of the pom.xml file (`demo/pom.xml`)
                 - In the right panel menu, click maven projects
                 - Drag and drop the pom.xml file into the space
-        - Your project should now register and the directory structure will automatically update to `com.setup.demo`
+                - Demo should now register as a Maven project

      - **Set the SDK:**